 Buying the policy as early in your pet's life as possible can ensure that any ups and downs that happen along the way will be covered by your policy rather than excluded as a pre-existing condition.

 Read this guide to discover what a lifetime policy offers and if it’s right for you and your pet.

-What is lifetime pet insurance?
+What is a lifetime insurance policy?

-What does lifetime pet insurance include?
+How does lifetime insurance work?